 Contracts and Handbooks – Employees will require employment contracts that are in accordance with Hong Kong Employment Ordinance.
 Employers and employees are free to negotiate and agree on the terms and conditions of employment provided that they do not violate the provisions of the Employment Ordinance.
 Employees will also want to have written company policies so that they can follow the basic guidance of the company’s code of conduct.
 We supply employment contracts and tailor-made employee handbooks that meet legal requirements in Hong Kong.

-Employee Departure – Employee turnover is normal in every companies, no matter it is voluntary or involuntary.
-To many employers, it is quite a hassle to provide the documents which the leaving employees may request, this may also incur some potential legal risks.
-Some employer may want to get help to deliver the message especially during the involuntary turnover.
+Employee Departure – Employee turnover is normal in every company, no matter it is voluntary or involuntary.
+To many employers, it is quite a hassle to provide the documents which the leaving employees may request; this may also incur some potential legal risks.
+Some employers may want to get help to deliver the message, especially during involuntary turnover.
 We can act on behalf of our clients and handle all these procedures and documentation, like the internal human resources department, search and recruit for new talents.

 Provident Fund Schemes – Provident fund schemes in Hong Kong, such as Mandatory Provident Fund (MPF), can take some time to understand.
 We can provide the MPF trustees’ performance proposal so our clients can choose from it.
-We can also assist with organising and implementing statutory provident fund schemes to help ensure on-going compliance with local employment requirements.
+We can also assist with organizing and implementing statutory provident fund schemes to help ensure ongoing compliance with local employment requirements.

 Employee Benefit Design – Compensation to executives is different from compensation for lower-level employees.
 It may include substantial differences in perks, benefits, and salary from the organizational norm for the rest of the employees.
-We can craft different benefit / incentive plans and also rental reimbursement plan by listening to employee needs while meeting clients’ goals.
+We can craft different benefit/incentive plans and also rental reimbursement plans by listening to employee needs while meeting clients’ goals.

 MPF and Financial Planning Advisory